All Episodes

 They cannot prove it.

-And so of course we cast that aside.
+And so, of course, we cast that aside.

-That's right, Limbois.
+That's right, Limbo.

 We need to deal with the central facts of rising temperatures.